-- 000-099 Noncredit and institutional credit courses (which do not count toward any degree or certificate) - 100-199 Primarily freshman courses - 200-299 Primarily sophomore courses - 300-399 Upper-level, primarily junior courses - 400-499 Upper-level, primarily senior courses - 500-599 Senior-level courses acceptable for credit toward some graduate degrees
+000-099 Noncredit and institutional credit courses (which do not count toward any degree or certificate)

+100-199 Primarily freshman courses

+200-299 Primarily sophomore courses

+300-399 Upper-level, primarily junior courses

+400-499 Upper-level, primarily senior courses

+500-599 Senior-level courses acceptable for credit toward some graduate degrees

-(Designed to help prepare for the CompTIA Network+ certification exam.)1 Prerequisite: IFSM 201.2 An introduction to networking technologies for local area networks, wide area networks, and wireless networks.
+(Designed to help prepare for the CompTIA Network+ certification exam.)
+Prerequisite: IFSM 201.
+An introduction to networking technologies for local area networks, wide area networks, and wireless networks.
 The aim is to recognize the type of network design appropriate for a given scenario.
-Topics include the OSI (open system interconnection) model, security, and networking protocols.3 Students may receive credit for only one of the following courses: CMIT 265 or CMIT 265M.4
+Topics include the OSI (open system interconnection) model, security, and networking protocols.
+Students may receive credit for only one of the following courses: CMIT 265 or CMIT 265M.

-- 1 Explanatory material, if needed, may - ♦ explain course sequence, purpose, or audience - identify courses fulfilling general education requirements - identify courses requiring a special fee, equipment, or materials - 2 Prerequisites represent the level of knowledge a student should have acquired before enrolling in this course.
+- Explanatory material, if needed, may - ♦ explain course sequence, purpose, or audience - identify courses fulfilling general education requirements - identify courses requiring a special fee, equipment, or materials - 2 Prerequisites represent the level of knowledge a student should have acquired before enrolling in this course.
 A prerequisite is usually stated as a specific numbered course; sometimes the prerequisite calls for a specific course "or equivalent experience." - 3 The course description describes the focus and level of the course. - 4 Statements beginning "Students may receive credit for only one of the following courses" are designed to avoid course duplication and, therefore, loss of credit.
 The courses listed are courses that duplicate or significantly overlap content.
 If a course in the list is not described elsewhere in the catalog, it has changed the designator or number over the years or is not offered at all UMUC locations.

 The following entries describe the most frequently taught courses offered on-site by UMUC Asia or UMUC Europe.
 Requirements pertain only to degrees conferred by UMUC.
 To determine how these courses may transfer and be applied toward degrees offered by other institutions, you should consult those institutions.
 Transferability is determined by the receiving institution.
 In transferring to UMUC-particularly from a community college-you should be careful not to enroll in courses that duplicate your previous studies.
-UMUC will not award credit for courses that repeat material you have already been credited with learning.